Jats: Muslim Jats

+As the Mughals declined, various groups fought to fill the power vacuum, including some ambitious Muslim Jat chiefs and princes.
+The Rohilla Nawabs founded the Kingdom of Rohilkhand and Rampur State.
+A descendant of Saadullah Khan, Muzaffar Jang Hidayat, briefly became the third Nizam of Hyderabad.
+And several smaller polities competed with each other on a local level, such as the Pakpattan and Chattha states who fought the rising Sikh Misls in Punjab.

+With the establishment of the British Raj, all formerly independent or autonomous polities were either annexed or integrated into the colonial empire as princely states.
+When the British left and the Subcontinent was partitioned, many Muslim Jats migrated to the newly formed Pakistan.
+However, some remained in India, where they are known as Muley Jats.

 Sikh Jats

 While followers important to Sikh tradition like Baba Buddha were among the earliest significant historical Sikh figures, and significant numbers of conversions occurred as early as the time of Guru Angad (1504–1552), the first large-scale conversions of Jats is commonly held to have begun during the time of Guru Arjan (1563–1606).
 While touring the countryside of eastern Punjab, he founded several important towns like Tarn Taran Sahib, Kartarpur, and Hargobindpur which functioned as social and economic hubs, and together with the community-funded completion of the Darbar Sahib to house the Guru Granth Sahib and serve as a rallying point and center for Sikh activity, established the beginnings of a self-contained Sikh community, which was especially swelled with the region's Jat peasantry.
 They formed the vanguard of Sikh resistance against the Mughal Empire from the 18th century onwards.

-It has been postulated, though inconclusively, that the increased militarization of the Sikh panth following the martyrdom of Guru Arjan (beginning during the era of Guru Hargobind and continuing after) and its large Jat presence may have reciprocally influenced each other.
+It has been postulated, though inconclusively, that the increased militarisation of the Sikh panth following the martyrdom of Guru Arjan (beginning during the era of Guru Hargobind and continuing after) and its large Jat presence may have reciprocally influenced each other.

-At least eight of the 12 Sikh Misls (Sikh confederacies) were led by Jat Sikhs, who would form the vast majority of Sikh chiefs.
+The community played an important role in the development of the martial Khalsa panth of Sikhism.
+At least nine of the twelve Misls of the Sikh Confederacy were led by Jat Sikhs, who constituted the majority of the Sikh chiefs.
+They also played important roles in the remaining three Misls.
+The Sikh Empire, which ultimately unified the Misls under a single rule, was founded by the Sikh Jat Maharaja Ranjit Singh.

 According to censuses in gazetteers published during the colonial period in the early 20th century, further waves of Jat conversions, from Hinduism to Sikhism, continued during the preceding decades.
-Writing about the Jats of Punjab, the Sikh author, Khushwant Singh opined that their attitude never allowed themselves to be absorbed in the Brahminic fold :
+Writing about the Jats of Punjab, the Sikh author Khushwant Singh opined that their attitude never allowed themselves to be absorbed in the Brahminic fold.
+The British played a significant role in the rise of Sikh Jat population by encouraging Hindu Jats to convert to Sikhism so as to get larger number of Sikh recruits for their army.

-In Punjab, the states of Patiala, Faridkot, Jind, and Nabha were ruled by the Sikh Jats.
+The princely states of Patiala, Faridkot, Jind, and Nabha were ruled by the Sikh Jat Phulkian dynasty.

 Demographics

-According to anthropologist Sunil K. Khanna, Jat population is estimated to be around 30 million (or 3 crore) in South Asia in 2010.
-This estimation is based on statistics of the last caste census and the population growth of the region.
-The last caste census was conducted in 1931, which estimated Jats to be 8 million, mostly concentrated in India and Pakistan.
-Deryck O. Lodrick estimates Jat population to be over 33 million (around 12 million and over 21 million in India and Pakistan, respectively) in South Asia in 2009 while noting the unavailability of precise statistics in this regard.
-His estimation is based on a late 1980s population projection of Jats and the population growth of India and Pakistan.
-He also notes that some estimates put their total population in South Asia at approximately 43 million in 2009.